 Old Diamond Jewelry

 Old diamond jewelry can be classified as estate, antique, or vintage.
-An estate diamond jewelry is previously owned jewelry obtained from estates or sold to others.
-Antiques, on the other hand, are jewelry pieces that are at least 100 years old.
+More specifically, estate diamond jewelry is any jewelry that has had previous owners.
+On the other hand, antiques are jewelry pieces that are at least 100 years old.
 Lastly, Vintage items are pieces that are at least 20 years old.

 Defining Old Diamond Jewelry By Era

-Old diamond jewelry styles can be tied to a certain period in history.
+Old diamond jewelry styles can be synonymous to a certain period in history.
 Below are the periods where old diamond jewelry might come from.

 - Georgian Era (1714-1847) – The Georgian Era spans from the reign of Kings George I, II, III, IV, and King William IV.
-Jewelry from this period is typically hand-drafted.
-Jewelry from this Era is extremely rare as most outdated pieces are melted and made into newer jewelry that fits the current trend of that time.
+Jewelers from this era usually handcraft their items.
+As a result of their incapability to mass-produce jewelry, pieces from this era are now extremely hard to fine.
+Meanwhile, smiths have melted the most out-of-date pieces from this time into newer jewelry that fits the current trend.

 - Victorian Era (1835-1901) – The Victorian Era was divided into three periods: the Romantic period, Mourning period, and the Late Victorian period.
-Each period reflects a different style in diamond jewelry.
+Each period reflects a different style of diamond jewelry.

 During the Romantic period, the most popular pieces of jewelry were brooches and lockets.
 Diamonds were very popular in this period.
-When Queen Victoria’s husband, Prince Albert, died, jewelry during this time was typically dark and gloomy.
-Dark gemstones were used.
-Lastly, during the late Victorian period, jewelry designs were feminine, featuring floral and feminine designs.
-Diamonds were again used during this period.
+The Mourning period was around when Prince Albert died.
+During this time, people mostly wore jewelry that carried dark and gloomy gemstones.
+Meanwhile, in late Victorian period, people would wear jewelry with designs that were feminine, featuring floral and feminine designs.
+Of course, their jewelry had diamonds, too.

 - Art Nouveau Era (1895 – 1910) – This Era briefly overlapped the Victorian Era and the Edwardian Era.
-Jewelry pieces during this time were considered feminine.
-Themes that were often used are orchids, butterflies, snakes, mermaids, and fairies with wings.
+Jewelry pieces during this time were feminine.
+They often had themes that had to with nature such as orchids, butterflies, snakes, mermaids, and fairies with wings.
 Enamels were popular during this period, although diamonds were also used.